StevenBoys/BHRM/README.md

 Y = time_series_data[, -c(1:2)]; X = design_matrix[, -c(1:2)]
 ```

-Then, we choose the Bayesian hierarchical Richard model with covariates to analyse the data.
+Then, we choose the Bayesian hierarchical Richards model with covariates to analyse the data.
 ```
 # set the hyperparameters
 seed.no = 1 ; burn = 20000 ; nmc = 20000 ; thin = 30; varrho = 0